miku86/notes/css-bem.md

 ## Only Use Classes, no other Selectors

-No `ID`: `ID` is unique, so you can't reuse it.
-Instead of `<input id="ID"><label for="ID">Text</label>`, use `<label><input>Text</label>`.
+- No `ID`: `ID` is unique, so you can't reuse it.

-No `Tag`: HTML page markup is unstable: A new design can change the nesting of the sections, heading levels etc. Any of these changes will break styles that are written for tags.
+- No `Tag`: HTML page markup is unstable: A new design can change the nesting of the sections, heading levels etc. Any of these changes will break styles that are written for tags.
 Even if the design doesn’t change, the set of tags is limited.
-To use an existing layout in another project, you have to solve conflicts between styles written for the same tags.

-No `CSS Reset`: These styles affect all layout nodes, violate the independence of components, and make it harder to reuse them.
+- No `CSS Reset`: These styles affect all layout nodes, violate the independence of components, and make it harder to reuse them.
 Resetting and normalization cancel existing styles and replace them with other styles, which you will have to change and update later in any case.
-As a result, the developer has to write styles that override the ones that were just reset.

-No Universal Selector `*`: The universal selector indicates that the project features a style that affects all nodes in the layout.
+- No Universal Selector `*`: The universal selector indicates that the project features a style that affects all nodes in the layout.
 This limits reuse of the layout in other.
 A universal selector can make the project code unpredictable.
-For example, it can affect the styles of the universal library components.
-Common styles don’t save you time.
-Often developers start by resetting all margins for components, but then they still set them the same as in the layout.

-No `Nested Selectors`: Nested selectors increase code coupling and make it difficult to reuse the code.
+- No `Nested Selectors`: Nested selectors increase code coupling and make it difficult to reuse the code.
 BEM doesn’t prohibit nested selectors, but it recommends not to use them too much.

-No `Combined Selectors`: Combined selectors are more specific than single selectors, which makes it more difficult to redefine blocks.
+- No `Combined Selectors`: Combined selectors are more specific than single selectors, which makes it more difficult to redefine blocks.

 ```
 <button class="button button_theme_islands button_active">...</button>